Contributor: Sarah Lerdal. Lesson ID: 11058

-To compare America from 100 years ago to America of today, Eastern Europe is a place we need to start.
+To compare America from 100 years ago to the America of today, you need to start in Eastern Europe.

 Communists came to be called "reds," named after the red flag of the worldwide communist organization.
 Members of the communist party were also known as Bolsheviks.